plausible/website/_posts/2020-08-03-how-will-chromes-new-referrer-policy-affect-your-site-analytics.md

 ![Referral sources with full URL paths](/uploads/full-referrer-drilldown.png)

-If I link to your site on ``myownblog.com/best-resources/`` and someone clicks on that link, in your web analytics you will be able to see visitors coming from ``myownblog.com`` but you won't see the exact page URL (``myownblog.com/best-resources``).
+With this new policy, if I link to your site on ``myownblog.com/best-resources/`` and someone clicks on that link, you will be able to see visitors coming from ``myownblog.com`` in your web analytics but you won't see the exact page URL (``myownblog.com/best-resources``).

 So cross-origin navigation from one website to another will no longer reveal the full path or query string information.
 It will only reveal the top-level domain.
-It will look something similar to how Facebook's current referrer sources look like:
+It will look something similar to how Facebook's current referrer sources look like.
+Facebook referrer only includes the fact that the visitor comes from Facebook.
+It doesn't send the post or comment ID where someone clicked.

 ![Referral sources without full URL paths](/uploads/referral-drilldown-without-paths.png)

-This will reduce the potential of unexpected leaks of personal information as URLs on some commercial websites may contain sensitive user data.
+The idea with this new policy is to reduce the potential of unexpected leaks of personal information as URLs on some commercial websites may contain sensitive user data.

 In summary: